 TA Orientation (TAO)

 Are you a new graduate or undergraduate TA?
 In this essential introduction to your role as a TA, you will learn about your new responsibilities, the policies that govern your work, and useful tools to use in your course.
-Led by a team of experienced TA Fellows, TAO is an engaging introduction to life as a TA at Georgia Tech.
-Make-up TAO is available for students receiving late TA assignments or who have class/schedule conflicts with the January 9 event.
-International students who are TAing for the first time should attend International TA Orientation (ITAO).
+This interactive training led by a team of experienced TAs is an engaging introduction to life as a TA at Georgia Tech.
+While all new undergrad and graduate TAs are encouraged to attend, your school/department will determine if your attendance is mandatory.
+Graduate TAs who are new to the U.S. should attend both TAO and International TA Orientation.

 From workshops on teaching and learning to sessions on developing your academic career, CTL offers a variety of workshops to enhance your role on campus and beyond.

 Teaching in any form can be a challenging undertaking.
-A teaching consultation can help you solve a specific issues or gather feedback to highlight your strengths and opportunities for improvement.
+A teaching consultation can help you solve a specific issue or gather feedback to highlight your strengths and opportunities for improvement.
+You can also receive consultations about your academic job search.
 Consultations are free and confidential.
 Visit the consultations page for more information.

 TA Development Course: CETL 8000/2000

 Some departments offer the CETL 8000 (and the undergrad equivalent CETL 2000) course to prepare TAs for their role.
 Students in this course will build a foundation for learner-centered teaching, experience self- and peer-feedback, practice using research-driven teaching techniques, and consider ways teaching can influence your continued career development.
-Currently, departments offering CETL 8000 courses include Applied Physiology, Biology, Chemistry, Electrical and Computer Engineering, Math, and Physics.
-More information can be found here.
+Currently, departments offering CETL 8000 courses include Biology, Chemistry, Electrical and Computer Engineering, Math, and Physics.